osiegmar/FastCSV/README.md

 > [!NOTE]
 > This selected benchmark is based on the [Java CSV library benchmark suite](https://github.com/osiegmar/JavaCsvBenchmarkSuite)

-While maintaining high performance, FastCSV serves as a strict RFC 4180 CSV writer while also exhibiting the ability to read somewhat garbled CSV data.
+FastCSV maintains high performance while serving as a strict RFC 4180 CSV writer and can read somewhat garbled CSV data.
 See [JavaCsvComparison](https://github.com/osiegmar/JavaCsvComparison) for details.

 ## Features

-As one of the most popular CSV libraries for Java on GitHub, FastCSV comes with a wide range of features:

-- Crafted with natural intelligence, :heart:, and AI assistance :sparkles:
+The main features of FastCSV include:

 - Enables ultra-fast reading and writing of CSV data
 - Has zero runtime dependencies
 - Maintains a small footprint